alexhkurz/Khan-academy-revision-guides/README.md

 Both points are due to the fact that Khan academy breaks down each subject in a very large number of basic skill.
 Don't get me wrong.
 This is also the strength of Khan academy.
 But it makes not a good fit for some purposes.

 Here I only address the first item.
 I plan to put up a number of revision guides, that can be used for students who either need to revise the basic skills of a subject eg for an examination or who just want to get quickly to the most important skills.
 I call them revision guides, because the selection is not meant to help students actually understanding the maths, rather it aims at giving the quickest access to the most important skills.

-But I can see students who prefer to learn the subject via the skills.
+On the other hand, I can also see students who prefer to start learning from the end, first going for the skills and then asking later how it and why it works.

 [Calculus 1](https://hackmd.io/@m5rnD-8SSPuuSHTKgXvMjg/HJWenF2BH)